Uniform Distribution of Sequences and its interplay with Functional Analysis: Functional Analytic consequences of a result of Niederreiter

 \end{proof}

-\begin{rem} (a) Recall that if $K$ is a compact Hausdorff space, then $f \in ex B$ iff $|f(x)|=1$, for all $x \in K$ (see Th.
-1.3 of \cite{B}).
-If $K$ is in addition totally disconnected, $C(K)$ is the space of real continuous functions on $K$ and $f \in ex B$, then the sets $V=\{x \in K:f(x)=1\}$ and $V^c=\{x \in K: f(x)=-1\}$ constitute a partition of $K$ in two clopen sets.
-Thus the extreme points of $B$ are completely determined by the clopen nonempty subsets of $K$.\\ (b) We have already used the above remark in the special case of the Banach space $\ell_\infty(X)$ (cf. the proof of Prop.1).
+\begin{rem} (a) Recall that if $K$ is a compact Hausdorff space, then $f \in \ex B$ iff $|f(x)|=1$, for all $x \in K$ (see Theorem 1.3 of \cite{B}).
+If $K$ is in addition totally disconnected, $C(K)$ is the space of real continuous functions on $K$ and $f \in \ex B$, then the sets $V=\{x \in K:f(x)=1\}$ and $V^c=\{x \in K: f(x)=-1\}$ constitute a partition of $K$ in two clopen sets.
+Thus the extreme points of $B$ are completely determined by the clopen nonempty subsets of $K$.\\ (b) We have already used the above remark in the special case of the Banach space $\ell_\infty(X)$ (cf. the proof of Proposition 1).
 Indeed $\ell_\infty(X)$ is isometric to $C(\beta X)$, where $\beta X$ is the Stone-\v{C}ech compactification of the discrete set $X$, which is a compact extremally disconnected space. \end{rem}

-We continue our investigation, applying Th.1 to the weak$^*$ topology of the dual $E^*$ of a separable Banach space $E$.
-As we shall see, results similar to Th.2 (2) and Prop.3 are valid.
+We continue our investigation, applying Theorem 1 to the weak$^*$ topology of the dual $E^*$ of a separable Banach space $E$.
+As we shall see, results similar to Theorem 2 (2) and Proposition 3 are valid.
 Moreover, our approach has interesting applications for the dual $M(K)=C(K)^*$ of $C(K)$, where $K$ is any compact metric space.

-\begin{prop} Let $E$ be a separable Banach space, $F$ a bounded subset of its dual $E^*$ and $f \in \overline{co}^{w^*}(F)$.
+\begin{prop} Let $E$ be a separable Banach space, $F$ a bounded subset of its dual $E^*$ and $f \in \overline{\co}^{w^*}(F)$.
 Then there is a sequence $(f_n) \subseteq F$ such that

 \end{prop}